annalisedev/readmegenerator/README.md

 # 09 Node.js Challenge: Professional README Generator

-## Your Task
+## Description

 When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.
+This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions.
+This weeks challenge required the creation of a command-line application to automatically generate a README.md file with all the appropriate information.
+This will allow the developer to spend more time on their application.

 You can quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.